cantenesse/rbuilder/README.md

 rbuilder
 ========

 rbuilder is a tool that creates RPMs from specified local directories.

+# Prerequisites
+- This must be executed froma a system with the rpmbuild command

 # Example
 - Create a directory that will be turned into a RPM.
 The following will create a directory with 10 files.